 Another option here is to uninstall a package if you know you do not need it.
 This is a pretty sure-fire, permanent fix.
 This also alleviates the potential problem of keeping all installed packages updated and current (Step 2).
-And, package management systems like RPM or DEB make it very easy to re-install a package should you change your mind.
+RPM makes it very easy to re-install a package should you change your mind.